 - I want the option of working at an international office.

 - It is important that the employer has a commitment to supporting diversity in the workplace.

 - I must feel that I am working in an ethical environment.

 - It is important that I work for high profile clients.
 The largest law firms typically represent the largest international companies that are often in the news.
 Similarly, the national public interest organizations take on issues of national and international importance.
 Many boutique litigation firms defend high profile criminal matters that U.S. Attorneys and District Attorneys prosecute.

 - I want to be able to work on pro bono matters.
-Consult CDO’s Choosing a Law Firm: Critically Evaluating Pro Bono Policies and Programs to learn about how to select firms committed to pro bono work.
+Consult the Pro Bono section of CDO’s Assessing Law Firms: Culture, Clients, Compensation and Beyond to learn about how to select firms committed to pro bono work.